phyphox/phyphox-arduino/README.md

 - Arduino Nano 33 Ble
 - Arduino Nano Sense
 - Arduino Nano 33 IoT (see note below)
+- Arduino Uno R4 Wifi (see note below)
 - senseBox MCU with NINA-B31 module
 - ESP 32

-Note: The Arduino Nano 33 IoT is somewhat unusual.
+Note: The Arduino Nano 33 IoT and the Arduino uno R4 are somewhat unusual.
 You will need to install the ArduinoBLE library to use it and you will need to call "PhyphoxBLE::poll()" periodically for it to work.
-See the "randomNumbers-IoT" example.

 Note: When using the NINA-B31 module you must call PhyphoxBLE::poll() periodically (in loop() ) or the library will not work.